 - Vital signs should be taken for a longer time than usual, so that a very slow pulse or respiratory rate is not missed.
 Assess pulse for 45 seconds.
 If a pulse or respirations are detected, do not perform CPR. - 2.
 Use warmed humidified oxygen if available. - 3.
 If unresponsive to verbal stimuli or temperature <30° C (86° F), transport to center capable of extracorporeal rewarming (cardiac bypass) if possible.
 If unsure whether center is capable of 24-hour/7-day emergent bypass rewarming, contact medical command to confirm availability OR transport to the closest Level II or III Trauma Center, following Trauma Triage Protocol # 180.
 Contact medical command at destination facility as soon as possible to provide maximum time for staff to prepare to receive the patient. - 4.
 If the patient has severe hypothermia and vertical evacuation is required, transport the patient in a level position when possible.
 Transporting vertically with the head up has been associated with seizures and death. - 5.
 Dextrose dosing: - a.
-Adults- 25 gms IV/ IO, 10-50% dextrose concentration - b.
-Pediatrics- 2 mL/kg IV/ IO of 25% dextrose (or 5 mL/kg of 10% concentration) - 6.
+Adults- 50% Dextrose, 25 gms IV/ IO - b.
+Pediatrics- 25% Dextrose, 2 mL/kg IV/ IO - 6.
 Do not place heat packs directly against skin- wrap in towel. - 7.
 DO NOT permit fluids by mouth if patient also has severe traumatic injuries or abdominal pain.